oicr-gsi/shesmu/docs/faq.md

 Have at look at the _Last Generated_ by an _Olive_ age.
 If this is over 2 hours, you can be very confident the olive is no longer creating this action

 ## I changed my olive but the actions are the same.
 What gives?
-Every time an olive runs, all the actions are generated and go into Shemu's scheduler.
+Every time an olive runs, all the actions are generated and go into Shesmu's scheduler.
 When the olive runs again, it regenerates all those actions and Shesmu needs to decide if two actions are the same.
-Actions get to decide if two actiosn are equivalent and that may not include all parameters.
+Actions get to decide if two actions are equivalent and that may not include all parameters.
 If you look at the actions, it will list the olives that generated and you will see two version of the same source file.

 To get Shesmu to replace the actions, purge the old ones (either individually or in bulk).
 This will cause the new action to be in the scheduler.